cuisno1990/VideoContext-Engine/README.md

 - 👁️ **Visual Analysis (Qwen3-VL)**
   - macOS: **MLX backend** (`mlx-vlm`) with `mlx-community/Qwen3-VL-2B-Instruct-4bit`
   - Windows / Linux: **llama.cpp backend** with Qwen3-VL GGUF
+  - > 💡 Using other VLMs
+  -Qwen3-VL 2B is just the **default** vision-language model.
+  -You can point `vlm_model` to **any compatible VLM**:
+  - on macOS (MLX): any `mlx-vlm` model ID from Hugging Face
+  - on Windows/Linux (llama.cpp): any GGUF VLM with a vision projector
+  - Example:
+  - `vlm_model=mlx-community/SomeOther-VL-Model`
+  - `vlm_model=/path/to/another-vlm-q4_k_m.gguf`
+  - Behavior and output format stay the same as long as the model follows a Qwen-style VL interface.

   - 1–5 **keyframes per scene** (configurable, default: 1)
   - For each scene, the VLM returns:
     ```jsonc